automationbroker/apb/docs/developers.md

 [...]
 ```

-Then, in the Bundle's provision tasks:
+Then, in the APB's provision tasks:

 ```yaml